Parish Church, Sutton Coldfield Interior of Parish Church Sutton Coldfield

 1881 jeweller fancy rings 1886 (iron) wire drawer (journeyman) at Back 34, Hingeston Street 1887 wire drawer at Back 34, Hingeston Street 1889 (iron) wire drawer (journeyman) at 2 Great Western Terrace, Icknield Street 1891 wire drawer journeyman at 215 Icknield Street 1892 shopkeeper at 215 Icknield Street 1893 shopkeeper at 215 Icknield Street 1895 shopkeeper at 215 Icknield Street 1896 shopkeeper at 215 Icknield Street 1897 wire drawer journeyman at 215 Icknield Street 1899 (iron) wire drawer (journeyman) 1901 (iron) wire drawer (journeyman) 1911 (iron) wire drawer (journeyman) 1921 newsvendor 1924 newsvendor 1938 newsvendor

-- George Frederick RAMSDALE was born on Sunday, 23 January 1887 at Back 34, Hingeston Street, Birmingham.
-George Frederick married Fanny PULLEN by licence on Thursday, 31 October 1916 in the Birmingham Register Office.
+- George Frederick RAMSDALE was born on Sunday, 23rd January 1887 at Back 34, Hingeston Street, Birmingham.
+The birth was registered by his mother "M. A. RAMSDALE" (Mary Ann RAMSDALE née HORTON) on Friday, 25 February 1887.
+George Frederick married Fanny PULLEN by licence on Thursday, 31st October 1916 in the Birmingham Register Office in the presence of M. Silver and Ann Perry ("the mark of").
 On that date George Frederick's age would have been 29 years 9 months and 8 days.
 Interestingly:

 - George Frederick's age is given as 35 which places his date of birth in the year 1881;